 We appreciate support from parents to encourage their child to dress in our school uniform colours of pale blue and navy blue.
 The combinations depend on the class group and include jogging/sports trousers or black skirt.
 Mrs Lynne Kelly, Reception/Office Administration organises the orders of tops embroidered with our school logo.
-Please also ask Mrs Kelly about our Eco-tops-we usually have some previously used tops that we encourage parents to purchase for a small donation to help us succeed with our Reduce, Reuse, Recycle principles.
-We request that parents provide suitable clothing for sporting activities.
+Please also ask Mrs Kelly about our Eco-tops - we usually have some previously used tops that we encourage parents to purchase for a small donation to help us succeed with our Reduce, Reuse, Recycle principles.

+Whilst school provides PE tops and shorts we request that parents provide suitable tracksuit bottoms and trainers/gym shoes.
 We also request that parents provide suitable swim wear and a towel for swimming and jogging/sports trousers, thick socks, gloves and a warm coat for those who go horse riding.
 Special safety hats and riding boots are provided by either our local RDA or School Support Group.
 School also provides protective clothing/aprons when these are needed for lessons such as cookery, art and craft, technology, woodwork etc.